-- The Board identified and assessed the management concentration risks and approved the introduction of a more broadly based management structure.
-The Board considered that the benefits of the new structure, and in particular having access to increased resources, would ensure the AIDF is well placed to meet the challenges of the new prudential regime, to manage the investment and loan portfolio and renegotiate its financial facilities as they fall due. - 2) The AIDF engaged Anglican Diocesan Services through a service level agreement (SLA).
-The SLA provides for services in the areas of payroll, injury management, HR administration, HR leadership, Board secretariat, risk and compliance and agreed projects.
-The SLA provides the AIDF with access to a broad range of professional management skills and experience on which to draw. - 3) The Board approved the appointment of a Relationship Manager Adam Wright
+In early 2016 the Board implemented a new management structure to address the concentration risk.
+The AIDF engaged Anglican Diocesan Services through a service level agreement (SLA).
+The SLA provides for the appointment of the CEO and services in the areas of payroll, injury management, HR administration, HR leadership, finance, Board secretariat, risk and compliance and agreed projects.
+The SLA provides the AIDF with access to a broad range of professional management skills and experience on which to draw.